• Skip to primary navigation

 • You can also cook the pasta in one pot and cook the sausage and sauce at the same time in another pot

-• Reserve a bit of the pasta water for adding into the sauce
+• Reserve a bit of the pasta water for adding to the sauce

 • If using sausage links, remove the casing before cooking